amir-398/react-native-chill-ui/chill-ui-watch/src/components/dialog/README.md

 # Dialog Component

-A comprehensive and flexible dialog/modal component for React Native applications with support for multiple trigger types, custom animations, backdrop customization, and integrated toast functionality.
+A comprehensive and flexible dialog/modal component for React Native applications with support for multiple trigger types, custom animations, backdrop customization, and integrated toast functionality. **Automatically detects NativeWind availability and falls back to StyleSheet if needed.**

 ## Features